Bureau of Industry and Security, Commerce.

 The Department of Commerce, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public and other Federal agencies to take this opportunity to comment on proposed and/or continuing information collections, as required by the Paperwork Reduction Act of 1995.

-Written comments must be submitted on or before June 24, 2013.
+To ensure consideration, written comments must be submitted on or before July 15, 2019.

 Start Further Info